 Yes, miso paste is relatively high in sodium.
 One ounce of miso has 1044 mg of sodium.
 If you have high blood pressure or other conditions that require you to watch your sodium intake, you may want to use it in moderation.
 Miso has several other beneficial nutrients including vitamins, minerals, and probiotics, that have many health benefits.

 The best way to store miso is in a covered container in the refrigerator.

 Miso will pretty much keep indefinitely in the refrigerator if stored properly.
 Miso has a high salt content and the salt acts as a preservative, preventing it from spoiling.
 Miso will not go bad in the fridge.
 In terms of the quality of taste, it should be good for up to one year.

 Miso Maple Glazed Salmon

 - Mix the miso paste, maple syrup, vinegar, soy sauce and sesame oil together in a bowl until smooth.
 If needed, add a small amount of water.

-- Place the salmon fillets on a lined baking sheet and brush the glaze on top.
-Place on the top rack in the oven and cook 8-10 minutes until salmon is just cooked through.
+- Place the salmon fillets on a baking sheet lined with aluminum foil.
+Brush the glaze on top of the salmon.
+Place the baking sheet on the top rack in the oven and cook 8-10 minutes until salmon is just cooked through.
 Turn the broiler on high and broil the salmon for another 2 minutes until it is browned in spots.
 Garnish salmon with sesame seeds and scallions, if desired.